Eminent Domain Abuses and When Eminent Domain Doesn’t Work:

 Kelo v.
 New London, 44 states reformed their eminent domain laws to prevent future abuses.

-Nevertheless, the use of eminent domain remains a large
+Nevertheless, the use of eminent domain remains a large injustice in the

 One report from 2009 claims that 10,000 properties have been seized by cities for private developers,